 Each Diocesan Synod is elected for 3 years with an annual session lasting three days and generally held in September; these sessions are known as “Ordinary Sessions”.
 The Bishop determines the time and place for a session of Synod and issues a summons to the members to attend.

-The third session of the 46th Synod will be held from Friday 7 – Sunday 9 September 2018 in Goulburn.
+The first session of the 48th Synod was held from 8-10 September 2023 in Canberra.